THE POLISH EDUCATION SYSTEM IN BRIEF

 - in-service training centres

-Further information on the system may be found on the following websites:
+For further information on the system please consult the following websites:

 - Central Statistical Office (statistical data).